How To Write An Informal Letter – Format,Definition,Examples, Writing Tips for Good Start

 While signing the name, you can use either full name, first name or nickname on the basis of your relationship with the person to whom you are writing or according to your wish.

 Adding Some Style While Writing Formally:

-- Keep your language conversational for a more personal feel: The informal letters should be written in a relaxed and casual manner, so that the reader feels comfortable to read it.
-Freely use the inside jokes, hypothetical questions, contractions and other figures of speech.
+- Keep your language conversational for a more personal feel: The informal letters should be written in a relaxed and casual manner so that the reader feels comfortable reading them.
+Freely use the inside jokes, hypothetical questions, contractions, and other figures of speech.
 It can depict your natural voice to the reader.

 - If you are feeling confused about what to write or whatnot, imagine that you are having a face to face conversation with the person and write in a similar manner in the letter.